5715-5717 6th Avenue,

 1 person favorited this theater

-This was a very popular storefront photoplay theatre on Main Street (now Sixth Avenue), operated by well-known Kenoshan Charles Pacini who had a chain of small theatres in Kenosha including the Lincoln (qv) and Butterfly (qv).
-The Majestic was his flagship theatre and the most prominent Main street showplace until the Orpheum Theatre (II) (qv) opened one block south on March 14, 1922.
-The Majestic seated perhaps 300.
+This was a very popular storefront photoplay theatre on Main Street (now 6th Avenue), operated by well-known Kenoshan Charles Pacini who had a chain of small theatres in Kenosha including the Lincoln Theatre and Butterfly Theatre.
+The Majestic Theatre was his flagship theatre and the most prominent Main street showplace until the Orpheum Theatre (II) opened one block south on March 14, 1922.
+The Majestic Theatre seated perhaps 300.

 Just login to your account and subscribe to this theater